Wes Montgomery: Career

 He and his brothers returned to Indianapolis.
 By 1943, Montgomery was working as a welder and had gotten married.
 While at a dance with his wife, he heard a Charlie Christian record for the first time.
 This experience inspired him to pick up the guitar at the age of 19, and he spent the next year teaching himself to play by imitating Christian's recordings.
 Although he had not planned on becoming a professional musician, he felt obligated to learn after purchasing the guitar.
-Montgomery did not receive any formal instruction and could not read music.
+It is often stated that Montgomery did not receive any formal instruction and could not read music.
+However, in an early interview, he acknowledged that this designation as "self-taught" was not entirely accurate, because he had learned a few chords from an Indianapolis guitarist named Alex Stevens.
 By the age of twenty, he was performing in clubs in Indianapolis at night, copying Christian's solos, while working during the day at a milk company.
 In 1948, when Lionel Hampton was on tour in Indianapolis, he was looking for a guitarist, and after hearing Montgomery play like Christian he hired him.